Empowering Young Minds Psychology

 Through evidence-based practices and collaborative care, Empowering Young Minds Psychology supports young people and their families to develop the skills and understanding needed to navigate challenges and achieve meaningful growth.
 Each of our psychologists brings their own unique skills, expertise and lived experience, yet all share a foundation built on acceptance, compassion, respect, and empathy.
 We aim to empower young minds by supporting young people and their families to embrace their unique brains and strengths while building awareness, understanding, and confidence to navigate difficult situations, emotions, thoughts, and behaviours.
 Through empathy and strong, meaningful relationships, we help our clients work towards their therapeutic goals to reach their fullest potential.
 Our approach is kind, client-centred, neuro-affirming, and grounded in evidence-based methods.
 We celebrate individuality, honour each person’s unique journey, and are here to walk alongside you every step of the way.

-Natasha Stoikos is a registered Educational and Developmental Psychologist with the Australian Health Practitioner Regulation Agency (AHPRA) and a full member of the Australian Psychological Society (APS), following completion of a Masters of Educational and Developmental Psychology degree at the University of Melbourne.
-Natasha also holds a Bachelor of Arts in Psychology and Criminology, and a Bachelor of Psychological Sciences (Honours).
+Natasha Stoikos is a registered Educational & Developmental Psychologist and Clinical Psychologist with the Australian Health Practitioner Regulation Agency (AHPRA) and a member of the Australian Association of Psychologists (APPi).
+She completed a Master of Educational and Developmental Psychology at the University of Melbourne and also holds a Bachelor of Arts in Psychology and Criminology and a Bachelor of Psychological Sciences (Honours).

-Being trained in Educational and Developmental Psychology means that Natasha has undergone specialised postgraduate training to support children, adolescents, their families and schools with a range of needs, including neuro-diverse populations, working via a neuro-affirming strengths-based approach.
-Natasha has an advanced set of skills in the assessment of learning and developmental conditions, as well as expertise in evidence-based therapies and interventions that best support young people.
+Through her specialised postgraduate training in Educational and Developmental Psychology, Natasha has developed expertise in supporting children, adolescents, their families and schools across a range of developmental, learning and emotional needs.
+She works from a strengths-based, neuro-affirming approach and has advanced skills in the assessment of learning and developmental conditions, as well as in delivering evidence-based interventions that best support young people.

-Natasha has experience working in a range of educational settings, including working in government and catholic primary schools and secondary schools, as well as experience working in private practice.
-She has experience working with a diverse range of clients, including supporting children and adolescents with a range of cognitive, social, emotional, and behavioural needs.
-Natasha also has experience in providing assessment and intervention to neurodiverse populations, including Autism, Attention Deficit Hyperactivity Disorder (ADHD), Intellectual Disability and Specific Learning Disorders (e.g. Dyslexia).
-Natasha is trained to administer the Autism Spectrum Diagnostic Schedule- 2nd Edition (ADOS-2).
+Natasha has experience working across a range of educational settings, including government and Catholic primary and secondary schools, in addition to private practice.
+She has worked with children and adolescents presenting with a diverse range of cognitive, social, emotional and behavioural needs.
+Natasha also has experience providing assessment and intervention for neurodivergent individuals, including Autism, Attention Deficit Hyperactivity Disorder (ADHD), Intellectual Disability and Specific Learning Disorders (e.g. Dyslexia).
+She is trained to administer the Autism Diagnostic Observation Schedule, Second Edition (ADOS-2) and the Monteiro Interview Guidelines for Diagnosing the Autism Spectrum, Second Edition (MIGDAS-2).

 Natasha is also a trained facilitator of the Tuning into Teens Program and Dr Ross Greene's Collaborative and Proactive Solutions (CPS) model.